How Long Should Your Free Trial Period Be?

 For better results, keep your checklist simple and up to 5 tasks.

-Onboarding checklist built with Userpilot.
+An onboarding checklist example built with Userpilot

 Don’t push away potential customers with verification emails